Setup API Access to Palo Alto Networks VM-Series¶

 Port 3978 also needs to be allowed on the firewall side.
 After 4.7, newly launched firewalls through the AVX controller will handle this, but for existing firewalls, the user need to do it by himself/herself.

 Log in to Firewall, go to Device –> Setup –> Management, edit “Panorama Settings”, add the public IP of Panorama, save and commit.

 Go back to Panorama –> Managed Devices –> Summary, check the device should show “Connected”.

 e.
 Add device into desired template stack and Device Group¶

-Go to Panorama –> Template, select desired template stack, check the firewall from device list.
+Go to Panorama –> Template, select the desired template stack and check the firewall from the device list.

-Go to Panorama –> Device Group, select desired group, check the firewall from device list.
+Go to Panorama –> Device Group, select the desired group and check the firewall from the device list.